AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-filter-expressions.md

 uid: sdsFilterExpressionsValues
 ---

-# Filter expressions for SDS values
+# Filter expressions for SDS data points

-Filter expressions can be applied to read operations such as [List Values](xref:sds-stream-data#list-values) and [List Summaries](xref:sds-stream-data#list-summaries) that return Sequential Data Store (SDS) values.
+Filter expressions can be applied to read operations such as [List Values](xref:sds-stream-data#list-values) and [List Summaries](xref:sds-stream-data#list-summaries) that return Sequential Data Store (SDS) data points.

 ## SdsTypeCodes